RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Abstract

 \section{Abstract}

 Current research in form understanding predominantly relies on large pre-trained language models, necessitating extensive data for pre-training.
 However, the importance of layout structure (i.e., the spatial relationship between the entity blocks in the visually rich document) to relation extraction has been overlooked.
 In this paper, we propose \textbf{RE}gion-Aware \textbf{R}elation \textbf{E}xtraction (\modelname) that leverages region-level spatial structure among the entity blocks to improve their relation prediction.
 We design an edge-aware graph attention network to learn the interaction between entities while considering their spatial relationship defined by their region-level representations.
 We also introduce a constraint objective to regularize the model towards consistency with the inherent constraints of the relation extraction task.
-Extensive experiments across various datasets, languages and domains demonstrate the superiority of our proposed approach.
+To support the research on relation extraction from visually rich documents and demonstrate the generalizability of \modelname, we build a new benchmark dataset, \textsc{DiverseForm}, that covers a wide range of domains.
+Extensive experiments on \textsc{DiverseForm} and several public benchmark datasets demonstrate significant superiority and transferability of \modelname across various domains and languages, with up to 18.88\% absolute F-score gain over all high-performing baselines\footnote{Code and dataset available at \url{https://github.com/VT-NLP/Form-Document-IE}}.